A collection of STEM resources to help students embrace science education

 The Nobel Prize site has an educational collection of learning games based on the work of the Nobel Laureates.
 The games are designed to help students better understand the award winning research.
 A favorite at this site is the “Blood Typing Game.”

 Science NetLinks offers lesson plans, after-school activities, collections of information concentrating on a science topic, and science news.

 The Science of Energy is a collection of Science NetLinks resources, including lessons, tools, and interactives available to help students understand energy.

-Howard Hughes Medical Institute offers educators many resources.
-To order materials, select Educational Materials.
-You can also browse and choose from any or all of the free materials (short videos, holiday lectures series and virtual labs).
-Educators may order DVDs of selections and they will be mailed free in North America.
+Howard Hughes Medical Institute offers educators many resources including short videos, holiday lectures series, and virtual labs.
 The Click and Learn and Earth Viewer apps are available from the Apple Store, Google Play and Amazon apps.
 Many resources are also available in Spanish.

 Edulastic is a free platform for personalized formative assessment.
 Teacher may create assessments from a test bank or they may create their own questions.
 Assessment are aligned to Common Core and include more than 30 question types.
 There are school and district plans available.

 Kahoot is a free game-based learning platform.
 There are collections of questions made by teachers, students, social people on a specific topic.
 Questions are asked in real-time providing immediate feedback to players.
 Teachers may use Kahoot as a tool to track/monitor student progress.
 It may also be used as a formative assessment tool.
 Kahoot makes learning fun!